areed2017/Encryption/README.md

 Cryptography
 ===

 ###Symmetric vs Asymmetric Systems

 > ####Brief Introduction
 >       Symmetric and Asymmetric refer to the keys used in the algorithm.
 >
 >
->       Symmetric - for all a, b in X if a is related to b then b is related to a.
+>       Symmetric - For all a, b in X if a is related to b then b is related to a.
->       Asymmetric - for every a, b pair in X if a is related to b then b is not related to a.
+>       Asymmetric - For every a, b pair in X if a is related to b then b is not related to a.

 ### Block vs Stream Encryption

 > ####Brief Introduction
 >       Block Encryption- When the data being encrypted is placed into blocks of a declared size
->           and padded to fill the room left avalible.
+>           and padded to fill the room left available.
->       Strean Encryption- When the data being encrypted is in a one to one relation with with the
+>       Stream Encryption- When the data being encrypted is in a one to one relation with with the
 >           output encrypted text.
 >
 >       Block encryptions are better when being attact in the form of insertion.
 If a symbol is inserted
 >           the entire block will be corrupted, and depending on the mode, as for the rest of the blocks
 >           This can also be a downfall because if one character gets currupted the same will happen and
 >           all the data is lost.
 >       Block encryptions are also slower since they typically have to wait for all the data to be blocked
 >           before begining as well the time spent on encrypting the padded data that wouldnt be there
 >           otherwise.
 >